pinkertoncs/website/content/cp1/notes/unit-09/02-html-dom.md

 ## DOM Methods

-- *See previous motes for examples*
+- *See previous notes for examples*
 - The *document* object is at the top of the hierarchy
 - Getting elements
     - ```document.getElementById```